skip navigation

 Every year, the Saint Ignatius Chicago Rowing Team and thousands of rowers from around the country flock to Oak Ridge, Tennessee to train and compete at Melton Lake, one of the best 2,000-meter rowing courses in America.
 With 30 miles of flat water and a seven-lane buoyed race course, Melton Lake is an excellent location for rowing training trips and regattas!
 Oak Ridge has hosted several prestigious regattas including, the NCAA Women’s Rowing National Championships, US Rowing Championship events, Conference Championships and countless other high caliber regattas at the high school, collegiate and masters level.
 The schedule for the rowers is rigorous but the experience is considered to be one of the best high school memories for most rowers.

-• WHEN: This year the bus will leave from St. Ignatius on the afternoon of Sunday, April 9 (Easter Sunday), arriving in Oak Ridge late that evening.
-They will leave Oak Ridge on Friday, April 14 and return to Chicago late that evening.
+• WHEN: This year the bus will leave from Saint Ignatius the morning of Sunday March 23, arriving in Oak Ridge that evening.
+The bus will leave Oak Ridge on Saturday, March 29, and return to Chicago/SICP late that evening.

 • WHERE: Oak Ridge, Tennessee, 25 miles west of Knoxville.
-Hotel accommodations for the rower are included in the registration fee.
+Hotel accommodations for the athletes are included in the registration fee.

-• WHY: The trip is highly recommended for rowers.
-They gel as a team and the coaches try to determine the best boat pairings for the spring regatta season.
+• WHY: The trip is highly recommended for SICR athletes.
+They gel as a team and the coaches begin to determine the best boat pairings for the spring regatta season.

 • 6:00am Wake-Up | Quick breakfast at the hotel buffet